Power Transformations of Relative Count Data as a Shrinkage Problem: Exponential Shrinkage

 A mapping from the simplex to $\mathcal{T}^D$ (a.k.a.\ \emph{clr plane} in CoDA) is known as the clr transformation

-where $g$ denotes the geometric mean $g(\boldsymbol{x}) = \left(\prod_{i = 1}^D q_i\right)^{1/D}$.
-With this, a quadratic loss function in analogy to the one on the simplex can be obtained by first mapping the compositions in question to the tangent space and then using squared Euclidean distance again (see Fig. \ref{shrink_simplex}).
+where $g$ denotes the geometric mean $g(\boldsymbol{x}) = \left(\prod_{i = 1}^D q_i\right)^{1/D}$. {This mapping is fundamental in both information geometry and CoDA.
+The constraint that the clr components sum to zero means that the points on an exponential geodesic retain their normalization on the simplex.}\\ With this, a quadratic loss function in analogy to the one on the simplex can be obtained by first mapping the compositions in question to the tangent space and then using squared Euclidean distance again (see Fig. \ref{shrink_simplex}).

 Let us first define the loss function on the tangent space for the empirical estimator: